-- (1) The chairperson or, in the chairperson's absence, then a deputy chairperson must preside as chairperson of each committee meeting. - (2) If the chairperson and both deputy chairpersons are absent or are unwilling to act as chairperson of a meeting, the committee members at the meeting must choose one of them to act as chairperson of the meeting. - (3) The procedure to be followed at a committee meeting must be determined from time to time by the committee. - (4) The order of business at a committee meeting may be determined by the committee members at the meeting. - (5) A member or other person who is not a committee member may attend a committee meeting if invited to do so by the committee. - (6) A person invited under subrule (5) to attend a committee meeting - - (a) has no right to any agenda, minutes or other document circulated at the meeting; and - (b) must not comment about any matter discussed at the meeting unless invited by the committee to do so; and - (c) cannot vote on any matter that is to be decided at the meeting.
+(1) The principal coordinator or, in the principal coordinator's absence, then a coordinator must preside as principal coordinator of each committee meeting.

+- (2) If the principal coordinator and both coordinators are absent or are unwilling to act as principal coordinator of a meeting, the committee members at the meeting must choose one of them to act as principal coordinator of the meeting. - (3) The procedure to be followed at a committee meeting must be determined from time to time by the committee. - (4) The order of business at a committee meeting may be determined by the committee members at the meeting. - (5) A member or other person who is not a committee member may attend a committee meeting if invited to do so by the committee. - (6) A person invited under subrule (5) to attend a committee meeting - (a) has no right to any agenda, minutes or other document circulated at the meeting; and - (b) must not comment about any matter discussed at the meeting unless invited by the committee to do so; and - (c) cannot vote on any matter that is to be decided at the meeting.